rajesh-android-dev/JavaLogicalPrograms/README.md

 # JavaLogicalPrograms
-This is an IntelliJ project contains list of solved logical programs from codewars
+This is an IntelliJ project contains list of solved logical programs.

 1) Prime decomposition factor of a number
 2) Custom class for Binary search tree